vwkd/denokv-graphql/README.md

 - a column with multiple references to another table is a field with a possibly non-null list of an object type
 - a table must have a non-null `id: ID!` column and at least one other column
 - a query must have a non-null `id: ID!` argument and return a nullable table
-- a mutation must have a single `data` argument of a non-null input object type and return a nullable `Result`
+- a mutation must have a single `data` argument of a non-null input object type and return a nullable object type with single non-null `versionstamp: String!` field
 - the input object type must have fields with
   - a directive with a single `table` argument as the table name as string
   - a non-null list non-null input object as return type, which has matching fields to the table type, except reference fields `ID`s in place of the referenced table's type